 And like neoliberal economics, liberalism shifted the burden of the care of the self away from itself and onto those it has already harmed, in a doublespeak that imposed a double bind onto the legally enunciative possibilities of others.
 Just tell us your cultural and social values.
 Just don’t tell us anything that will actually threaten the “skeleton of principle which gives the body of our law its shape and internal consistency.”
 This doublespeak double bind of recognition—this revised horizon of the Human—marks all others as having been let in.
 This mark genders and racializes the bodies of all excluded from the horizon of whiteness, a point Franz Fanon made long ago, and which has been more recently discussed by Denise Ferreira da Silva.

 This speaks to the antinomy of liberalism that I laid out earlier in the first section.
-The “skeleton of principle” that Povinelli mentions is a quote from the ‘Mabo v Queensland (no. 2) case’ from the High Court of Australia in 1992.
+The “skeleton of principle” that Povinelli mentions is a quote from the ‘Mabo v Queensland (no. 2)’ decision of the High Court of Australia in 1992.
+The case sought the right of entitlement for the indigneous Meriam people to own, possess, occupy and use the Mer Islands, and was an unprecedented success in recognising 'native title' in Australia.
 This was a landmark case due to its rejection of terra nullius, which was a doctrine that imported all laws of England to a new land, and claimed that such a basis for law could not be utilised where there were already inhabitants present.
 The ruling states that although ‘Australian law is the prisoner of its history, it is not now bound by decisions of courts in the hierarchy of an Empire then concerned with the development of its colonies.’
 However, it continues: ‘Although this Court is free to depart from English precedent which was earlier followed as stating the common law of this country, it cannot do so where the departure would fracture what I have called the skeleton of principle.’
 What I am trying to say with this is that embedded within our liberal structures is a colonial impetus and perhaps as such it is not that its endeavour to find universals, or at least nodes of solidarity, is a problem, rather that the original, modernising, toward-which movement of this endeavour is necessarily assimilative and violent.

 This brings me back to how we formulate a shared logic without homogenising the difference of those subjects who participate in this sharing.
 What structure of governance can sustain solidarity while maintaining difference?
 If we return to the Sakakini, Khalili notes,